 On the surface, Ji Gu Pa is presumed to be the dialect version of Scissors, Paper, Stone since Ji refers to scissors, Gu refers to stone and Pa refers to paper.
-Suprisingly, the game itself follows does not follow the same rules of Scissors, Paper, Stone.
-With a twist to the overall mechanics, Ji Gu Pa tasks players with knocking the opponent in a game of reflexes by predicting what hand sign he is going to throw next.
+Ji Gu Pa requires players to go about knocking down the opponent’s “hands” in a game of reflexes by predicting what hand sign he is going to throw next.

 The game starts with both players saying Ji Gu Pa and throwing out either Ji, Gu or Pa.
 This portion follows conventional rules of Rock beating Scissors, Paper beating Rock and Scissors beating Paper and the winner of this section gets the first turn advantage.

 The winner of this phase is now the attacker will have to predict what his opponent throws next.
 If the hand signs of the attacker are the same as the defender, he eliminates the defender and the game ends.
 Players will take turns to try and comically shock their opponents into defeat by shouting “Ji Gu” or “Pa Pa”.

 13. Pick-Up Sticks

 This simple game can be lots of fun.
 You can purchase a bunch of specially made pick-up sticks with blunted ends, gather them together in a bunch and let them drop from around 5 cm off the table and release them to fall where they may.
 Pick up the sticks one at a time without moving the others.
 If another stick moves, the player loses his turn and it is on to the next player.